34 Gmail Task Management Statistics for Smarter Automation

 - Manual task extraction drains productivity as 91% of project managers report task-related organizational challenges

-- AI automation delivers measurable results with organizations achieving 34% productivity improvements through centralized task management
+- AI automation delivers measurable results, with organizations reporting higher productivity through centralized task management

-- Integration is essential as organizations juggle an average of 3.4 task-related applications
+- Integration is essential as teams juggle work scattered across several task-related applications

 The Hidden Burden: How Much Time is Lost on Manual Gmail Task Management?